 - Using an immersion or high-speed blender, puree the mix until smooth.

 - Re-taste, and add more salt and pepper to your liking.

 - Ladle into bowls with a lemon wedge on the side (about one teaspoon per bowl is good).

-While my daughters also love soup, they don’t like huge bites of vegetables, so by blending everything together, this becomes much more kid-friendly!
+While my daughters also love soup, they don't like huge bites of vegetables.
+By blending everything together, this creamy soup becomes much more kid-friendly!

 I meant to post this recipe back in January for 'Detox-mas', but ended up holding it back because I wanted to re-test it.
 I'm so glad I did because the changes I made really amped up the flavor and overall appeal, making me want to make it again and again (a true sign of a great recipe).